Stat Trek

 Difference Between Means: Sample Problem

-In this section, we work through a sample problem to show how to apply the theory presented above.
+In this section, we work through a sample problem to show how to find probability, using the four-step solution described above.
 In this example, we will use Stat Trek's Normal Distribution Calculator to compute probabilities.

 Normal Distribution Calculator